-Meet the dedicated team of the Partnership for Workplace Mental Health.
+Meet the dedicated team of the Center for Workplace Mental Health.

 Clare Miller joined the American Psychiatric Association Foundation in 2003.
-As director of the Partnership for Workplace Mental Health, she is responsible for the strategy and execution of the program; representing the program externally with employers and healthcare organizations; serving as faculty at employer conferences; and actively managing program initiatives and operations.
+As director of the Center for Workplace Mental Health, she is responsible for the strategy and execution of the program; representing the program externally with employers and healthcare organizations; serving as faculty at employer conferences; and actively managing program initiatives and operations.

 Clare is viewed as a respected authority on the topic of workplace mental health, and has been quoted on the subject for such publications as the Wall Street Journal, New York Times, and NPR.

-Before joining the Partnership, Clare was manager of the Center for Prevention and Health Services at the National Business Group on Health.
+Before joining the Center, Clare was manager of the Center for Prevention and Health Services at the National Business Group on Health.
 At the Business Group, she focused on a variety of employer health issues, including mental health and substance use disorders, public health emergency preparedness, and public policy and marketplace issues.
 Prior to that, Clare was the director of public policy for Mental Health America, where she focused on increasing access to treatment and managed the association's national advocacy center, providing technical assistance to over 340 affiliate organizations and local and state advocacy partners.

 Clare serves on several advisory boards, including the Center for Dignity, Social Inclusion and Stigma Elimination; Wellness Works of Mental Health America of California; and the Wisconsin Partnership Program of the Mental Health Association of Wisconsin.
 She is a member of the US Action Alliance for Suicide Prevention’s Workplace Committee and the National Business Coalition on Health’s Leadership Council.
 Clare received a Bachelor of Arts degree from Salisbury University in Philosophy and English.